5 Considerations About Inspection Contingencies for Sellers

 The simplest way to sell your home quickly while navigating the sales contract is to work with an experienced realtor.
 When you work with Clever, you not only get a professional full-service experience, you keep more of your profit.
 Contact us to find out more!

 A home inspection contingency is not open-ended.
 The contract will specify exactly how long the buyer has to complete the inspection and make a decision about the report.
 They also have to notify you of their decision, often in writing, before the deadline.
+This is called a notice to perform.

-In many states the timeframe is one week, maybe two.
+In many states the time frame is one week, maybe two.
 If a buyer doesn't follow through with the inspection in that timeframe, the buyer cannot use it to back out of the contract and keep their earnest money.

-If you take an offer with an inspection contingency, consider negotiating for a shorter timeframe to get it done.
+If you take an offer with an inspection contingency, consider negotiating for a shorter time frame to get it done.
 This will help keep the inspection from dragging out the closing of the sale.

 Some sellers feel that they are at the mercy of the home inspector once they accept an offer.
 They simply let the inspector see their home as it is at that moment and hope for the best.

-The one thing you cannot do is conceal issues with the home.
-However, you can make sure everything is decluttered and all lights are working so the inspector can easily see.
+You can make sure everything is decluttered and all lights are working so the inspector can easily see.
 You can change furnace filters and make minor repairs.
+With proper preparation, the inspection contingency doesn't have to be a concern at all.

 Once the deadline has passed, a form has to be signed by the buyer to release the inspection contingency.
 If the time is approaching and you haven't heard anything, be sure your listing agent tracks down the buyer for the form.